Bob Hannum Polishes Historic Markers in Time for the 250th

 The Installation

-One of the secrets of this artist's work is the precise degree of vertical plumb and horizontal level.
+Williams College restoration 2One of the secrets of this artist's work is the precise degree of vertical plumb and horizontal level.
 Most good carpenters notice when something is off-level by anywhere from an 1/8″ to 1/4."
 Incredibly, Mr. Singer notices pieces that are off-level by only 1/32″!
 This precision creates a subliminal effect of calm and quiet, making the heaviness of stone, metal and thick wood seem light, floating, contemplative, even otherworldly.
 This stunning effect can be felt in this and many of his other sculptures.
+Many of the granite and bronze pieces are heavy and the long and thick pine planks bulky, needing 2 to handle and place precisely according to the instructions.

+Our team devised an instructional system with carefully marked photographs whereby intricate sculpture such as this can be assembled and disassembled by museum and gallery preparators.
+This art installation required two people five days to install.
 This is only the second showing of this sculpture at Williams since it's purchase and exhibition in 1990.
 The current exhibition notes this about the artist and this work:

 In 1971, Michael Singer fled New York City and settled in rural Vermont, where he found solace and renewed inspiration in nature.
 Comprised of sculptures and landwork, much of Singer's body of work exists outside of traditional art spaces.
 In his architectural designs, gardens indoor and outdoor artworks, and infrastructure projects, he consistently endeavors to produce ecologically sustainable objects and spaces that draw inspiration from their particular environment.
 This sculpture is part of Singer's ongoing Ritual Series, a collection of indoor installations crafted using an array of natural materials.
 Curved wooden beams enclose a labyrinthine interior of stone, metal, and wooden forms.
 For Singer, this central sanctum is akin to an inner realm - a sacred space from which to contemplate one's place in the natural world.